reiniervlinschoten/castoredc_api-R/README.md

 ## Features

 This is an R package for exporting your data from Castor Electronic Data Capture (EDC) to R.
 It makes use of the Python wrapper under the hood (https://github.com/reiniervlinschoten/castoredc_api).

-## Installation
+## Installation & Usage

 <!---